alexlafalce/exploring-odoo/README.md

 >

 >[!CAUTION]
-> _This branch is currently in active development, while the core/basic concepts doesn't change, **the codes are expected to be changed**._
->
-> _Also please note that there are no upgrade/update paths for these modules.
+> _Please note that there are no upgrade/update paths for these modules.
 Any updates will not consider the previous version._
 >
 > _Therefore if you want to use the updated version, you'll most likely need to uninstall the previous version first or install it on a new Odoo installation._
 >